How to get over him for good, and move on

 No joke.

-Woman-to-woman, getting over a relationship isn’t avoidable (don’t listen to those who say otherwise).
-And no amount of rebounds will ever be a fix-all solution to dealing with the cluttered mess inside your head.
+Moving on from a relationship isn’t avoidable (don’t listen to those who say otherwise).
+No amount of rebounds will ever be a fix-all solution to dealing with the cluttered mess inside your head.
 Only you can do that, and simply avoiding it won’t make it all disappear – sorry.

 [Related Read: 4 Truths To Getting Over A Breakup (+ Turning It Into A Blessing)]